 Too soon to call

 The RX 6800 gives the RTX 3070 a significant advantage in supporting games as it doesn’t have a DLSS-like feature yet.
-The 3070 will also be the cheaper card, at least if it stays in stock long enough for price gouging not to be a problem.
+While the 3070 is currently the least expensive card, it could be in danger of an exponential increase in price if people try to corner the market by buying up all the products to then profit off of limited supply.
 Considering how the launch of the 3080 and 3090 went, the 3070 may end up being more costly soon.